awinabaab/alx-higher_level_programming/README.md

-# ALX Higher Level Programming
+i# ALX Higher Level Programming
   - This repository is a collection of directories containing a combination of\
    `bash` scripts `C` programs and `Python` scripts as part of my\
    Fullstack Software Engineering learning journey with ALX